Curriculum vitae: General usage

 In general usage in all English-speaking countries, a CV is short (usually a maximum of two sides of A4 paper), and therefore contains only a summary of the job seeker's employment history, qualifications, education, and some personal information.
-Such a short CV is often also called a résumé only in North America, where it is however also often called a CV outside academia.
+A CV's format is not fixed: its main purpose to impress an employer, showcasing skills, experience and creativity.
+A short CV is often referred to as a résumé only in North America, where it is however also often called a CV outside academia.
 CVs are often tailored to change the emphasis of the information according to the particular position for which the job seeker is applying.
 A CV can also be extended to include an extra page for the jobseeker's publications if these are important for the job.

+A comprehensive CV should include several standard sections: a heading with name, address, telephone number and email address; education history listing degrees earned and specialized training received; professional history or research experience relevant to the position; and clearly stated research interests.

 In academia

 In academic and medical careers, a CV is usually a comprehensive document that provides extensive information on education, publications, and other achievements.
 Such a CV is generally used when applying for a position in academia, while shorter CVs (also called résumés in North America) are generally used when applying for a position in industry, non-profit organizations, and the public sector.
+In recent years, there has been a move by research funding organizations, supported by the responsible research movement, towards the use of narrative academic CV formats, intended to add more emphasis to the societal relevance of a scientist's research, teaching, and outreach work.
+In October 2024, the Government of Canada's main research granting councils—NSERC, SSHRC, and CIHR—announced "... a new CV template that would allow applicants to include a free-form narrative personal statement, aligning with trends seen in other funding agencies like the US National Institutes of Health and UK Research and Innovation".